Lazaro de Tormes

 Lazaro is the story’s narrator and protagonist.
-Born to a poor family in Spain and given away by his mother at a young age, Lazaro spends his childhood serving many different masters who treat him… (read full character analysis)
+Born to a poor family in Spain and given away by his mother at a young age, Lazaro spends his childhood serving many different masters who treat him… read analysis of Lazaro de Tormes

 The blind man is Lazaro’s first master, about whom Lazaro writes the most.
-A miserly and streetwise old beggar, the blind man earns a living by travelling from town to town saying prayers and blessings… (read full character analysis)
+A miserly and streetwise old beggar, the blind man earns a living by travelling from town to town saying prayers and blessings… read analysis of The blind man

 The priest of Maqueda is Lazaro’s second master, more selfish and stingy than even the blind man.
-He agrees to take Lazaro on as a servant, but he deprives Lazaro of food while he… (read full character analysis)
+He agrees to take Lazaro on as a servant, but he deprives Lazaro of food while he… read analysis of The priest

 The squire, Lazaro’s third master, is a figure of minor nobility who is obsessed with maintaining an appearance of wealth that he does not have.
-He dresses in fine clothes and carries a nice sword… (read full character analysis)
+He dresses in fine clothes and carries a nice sword… read analysis of The squire

 A black man and a slave who works in the stables of the Comendador of La Magdalena, Zaide becomes the lover of Antona Pérez after Lazaro’s father is exiled.
-Zaide is also the father… (read full character analysis)
+Zaide is also the father… read analysis of Zaide

 The archpriest of San Salvador, a high-ranking clergyman, takes a liking to Lazaro and offers Lazaro one of his maids to marry.
-Lazaro soon discovers that his new wife is the archpriest’s mistress, but he… (read full character analysis)
+Lazaro soon discovers that his new wife is the archpriest’s mistress, but he… read analysis of The archpriest

 The friar is Lazaro’s fourth master, whom Lazaro serves for only a brief time.
-Because he is a monk, the friar is presumed to have recused himself from worldly matters, but he seems to spend… (read full character analysis)
+Because he is a monk, the friar is presumed to have recused himself from worldly matters, but he seems to spend… read analysis of The friar

 Lazaro’s mother and the widow of Tomé González, Antona Pérez struggles to provide for her children before finally giving Lazaro away to his first master, the blind man.